 The Sakya Tradition is one of the four principal schools of Tibetan Buddhism; the three other lineages are the Nyingma, Kagyu and Gelug.
 The name Sakya (“pale earth”) was derived from the unique, grey landscape of the Ponpori Hills in southern Tibet, near Shigatse.
 Sakya Monastery was built here in 1073, and remained the Seat for the Sakya Order for 886 years, until the 1959 invasion of Tibet.
 Tsechen Namdrol Ling is honored to ensure the continuity of the Dharma & carry forth this most noble lineage in the Land of Enchantment at Santa Fe, New Mexico.
 Your participation and ideas are welcomed.
 Contact: firstname.lastname@example.org

 On the morning of May 6th, His Holiness bestowed a public teaching “Buddha Dharma in Daily Life” and offered a Refuge Ceremony for the general public.
 In the afternoon, He conferred the “Rigsum Gonpo” empowerment of the Three Bodhisattvas ~ Manjushri, Avalokiteshvara and Vajrapani.
-He inaugurated and blessed the newest Sakya center, Tsechen Namdrol Ling.
-That evening, there was a grand appreciation dinner with splendid performances by the Potala Tibetan Dance Troupe, delicious Tibetan & Indian food and a wonderful congregation of guests.
+He inaugurated and blessed our new Sakya center, Tsechen Namdrol Ling.
+That evening’s grand appreciation dinner had splendid performances by the Potala Tibetan Dance Troupe, delicious Tibetan & Indian food and a wonderful congregation of guests.

 His Holiness’ Visit to Santa Fe was Organized by Tsechen Namdrol Ling